-The heat loss through coolant as well as exhaust compares reasonably well with the experimental data, also the error in IP_G is about 1.5%.
-Marginal variation in heat loss to walls and exhaust is due to computed cylinder pressure (as a consequence, temperature) being higher in the later part of the expansion process, and is attributed to the choice of fixed heat transfer coefficient for the entire process.
+The heat loss through coolant as well as exhaust compares reasonably well with the experimental data; also the error in $IP_G$ is about 1.5%.
+Marginal variation in heat loss to walls and exhaust is due to computed cylinder pressure (as a consequence, temperature) being

-Get ting back to the predictions, in the case of CR=17.0, the predicted IP_G is lower by 3.0% for an ignition setting of 22° CA. The heat loss through exhaust and coolant also compare reasonably.
-However, with CR=13.5 the predicted IP_G is lower by 5 and 8% at an ignition setting of 25° and 18° CA respectively.
+Get ting back to the predictions, in the case of CR=17.0, the predicted IPG is lower by 3.0% for an ignition setting of 22° CA. The heat loss through exhaust and coolant also compare reasonably.
+However, with CR=13.5 the predicted IPG is lower by 5 and 8% at an ignition setting of 25° and 18° CA respectively.
 Similarly the predictions are different with respect to the heat loss.
 In the case of experimental results, there is large fraction of heat loss through exhaust and this is due to large amount of unburned CO in the exhaust, constituting nearly 40% of energy in both the cases.
-In the case of CR=11.5, the predicted IP_G is lower by 3%, with overestimation of exhaust losses and an underestimation of coolant losses, and the argument stated earlier with respect to choice of heat transfer coefficient holds good.
+In the case of CR=11.5, the predicted IPG is lower by 3%, with overestimation of exhaust losses and an underestimation of coolant losses, and the argument stated earlier with respect to choice of heat transfer coefficient holds good.

-7.11 Predictions of p-θ curve - Complex - I Cases
+Predictions of p-θ curve - Complex - I Cases